Walt Richardson

 Walt Richardson is an American singer-songwriter and guitarist born in Fort Walton Beach, Florida.
-He is a celebrated music veteran in the Tempe, Arizona area where his humanitarium contributions to the music community and music in schools (with an emphasis on cultural diversity) have been recognized with numerous awards.
+He is a celebrated music veteran in the Tempe, Arizona area where his humanitarian contributions to the music community and music in schools (with an emphasis on cultural diversity) have been recognized with numerous awards.

 Early life and education

 Richardson was born at Eglin Air Force Base in Fort Walton Beach, Florida, on January 21, 1954, where his father, Chief Master Sergeant, Walter Harold Richardson, was stationed in the Air Force.
 Richardson Sr. was one of the first 1,000 African-Americans to integrate the Air Force and was later recognized in 2010 as one of the original Tuskegee Airmen.
 He served in Vietnam and was a recipient of the Congressional Gold Medal.

 Richardson's father was an entertainer in the Tuskegee Airman singing group, Operation Happiness, composed of pilots, which entertained troops.
 He also performed with Bob Hope in USO shows and encouraged Walt to learn to play the piano.
 As a first communion gift, Walt's parents bought him a piano and he took several years of piano lessons.
 He bought himself a guitar from Spiegel's catalog from money earned by mowing lawns, when he was ten years old, and soon put together a mock band with his sisters as go-go dancers.

 As a child of a military father, Richardson attended many schools both nationally and internationally beginning with elementary school in Japan and graduating high school at Clark Air Base in the Philippines in 1972.
 Richardson's family moved back to Florida in 1972 where he earned his associate degree at Pensacola State College in 1974 and then moved to Tempe, Arizona to attend Arizona State University where he earned his bachelor's degree in 1976.